Parsl/parsl/docs/userguide/execution.rst

 Parsl currently supports the following providers:

 1. `parsl.providers.LocalProvider`: The provider allows you to run locally on your laptop or workstation.
 2. `parsl.providers.CobaltProvider`: This provider allows you to schedule resources via the Cobalt scheduler.
-This provider is DEPRECATED and will be removed by 2024.04
+This provider is DEPRECATED, and will be removed by 2024.04
 3. `parsl.providers.SlurmProvider`: This provider allows you to schedule resources via the Slurm scheduler.
 4. `parsl.providers.CondorProvider`: This provider allows you to schedule resources via the Condor scheduler.
 5. `parsl.providers.GridEngineProvider`: This provider allows you to schedule resources via the GridEngine scheduler.